We use cookies to provide the best site experience.

 Partially revised VAT Regulation enacted in Switzerland

 A positive change is that the administrative burden is reduced.
+Economic initiatives, like Switzerland welcomes new 1000 franc note, further support Switzerland’s progressive adaptation to evolving market conditions.
 Thus, companies do not have to register as taxable persons with the Federal tax Administration, if they provide only tax-exempt services in Switzerland.

 The regulation also defines electronic newspapers, magazines and books, which will become tax-deductible.
 They must fulfil essentially the same function as printed editions.
+Technological adaptability in regulations is also reflected in measures like the Amendment to the finma ordinance on data processing.
 The purpose is that newspapers, magazines and books can take advantage of the reduced rate regardless of their publication form.

 VAT Regulation in Switzerland

 Furthermore, the Regulation determines which collector items, such as works of art, antiques and the like, shall be subject to margin taxation.
 Margin taxation should be applicable to everything that can be traded in the field of fine arts.
+Processes like the Consultations of the federal council on the revisions demonstrate Switzerland’s commitment to transparency and public engagement in regulatory updates.
 This means that VAT is also neutral for the art trade, without causing the disadvantages of fictitious tax deductions, which can lead to systematic under-taxation in the field of art.

 Legal disclaimer.
 This article does not constitute legal advice and does not establish an attorney-client relationship.
 The article should be used for informational purposes only.